U.S. prosecutors have charged a man in connection with a fire at the Chinese consulate in San Francisco last week.

 The 39-year-old California resident was charged Monday with causing damage to property of a foreign government and arson.

-FBI special agent David Johnson said Feng's motives are not clear, but said there are no obvious political motivations.
+FBI special agent David Johnson said Feng's motives are not yet clear, but also said that there are no obvious political motivations.

-"We investigated this incident as a criminal matter and there are no indications at this time to suggest that it was motivated by terrorism, politics, or civil rights issues."
+"We investigated this incident as a criminal matter and there are no indications at this time to suggest that it was motivated by terrorism, politics, or civil rights issues," said Johnson.

 An FBI affidavit said Feng told investigators he targeted the consulate because "all the voices he had been hearing were in Chinese and the Chinese consulate had to be involved."
 It gave no further explanation.